BrandenKeck/shiny_react_template/README.md

 npm start
 ```

 Note that on the RSVP server it is not necessary to run `npm start`.
 Once the application is built in the ShinyApps directory, it will automatically deploy just like a typical RShiny application.
-As mentioned, the repo contains an additional command which boots only the React front end and enables live-updates without the need to recompile React for RShiny integration:
+As mentioned, the repo contains an additional command which boots only the React front-end only and enables live-updates without the need to recompile React for RShiny integration:

 ```text-plain
 npm run frontend
 ```

-Remember that this command requires a dynamic import of Shiny on the JavaScript side and explicit handing of R server calls when the server is not running in front-end mode.
+Remember that this command requires a dynamic import of Shiny on the JavaScript side and explicit handing of R server calls when the server is running in front-end mode.

 Front-End / Back-End Communication
 ----------------------------------